d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp.md

 ## Activation Functions

+Activation functions decide whether a neuron should be activated or not by calculating the weighted sum and further adding bias with it.
+It is a differentiable operator to transform input signals to outputs, some activation functions add non-linearity to its outputs.

-Because they are so fundamental to deep learning, let briefly survey some common activation functions.
+Because activation functions are so fundamental to deep learning, let's briefly survey some common activation functions.

 ### ReLU Function